ansible/ansible/docs/docsite/rst/community/collection_contributors/collection_integration_add.rst

 If there are any issues with connectivity (for example, the service is not accepting connections) or with the code, the play will fail.

 Examine the output to see at which step the failure occurred.
-Investigate the reason, fix, and run again.
+Investigate the reason, fix it, and run again.
 Repeat the cycle until the test passes.

 8. If the test succeeds, write more tests.
 Refer to the :ref:`Recommendations on coverage<collection_integration_recommendations>` section for details.